microsoft/vscode-docs/supporting/faq.md

 >**Note:** When VS Code is installed via a Zip you will need to manually update it for each release.

 ## VS Code fails to start OmniSharp on OS X
-On OS X, VS Code can no longer start OmniSharp after updating VS Code to 0.7.0.
+On OS X, VS Code can no longer start OmniSharp after updating VS Code.

 To fix this issue, run these commands to update mono: